Office of Cancer Complementary and Alternative Medicine

 The Office of Cancer Complementary and Alternative Medicine (OCCAM) is an office of the National Cancer Institute (NCI) in the Division of Cancer Treatment and Diagnosis.
 OCCAM was founded in 1998 and is responsible for NCI's research agenda in pseudoscientific complementary and alternative medicine (CAM), as it relates to cancer prevention, diagnosis, treatment, and symptom management.
 The OCCAM differs from the National Center for Complementary and Integrative Health (NCCIH, formerly NCCAM or National Center for Complementary and Alternative Medicine) in that it is exclusively focused on cancer, while the NCCIH funds a much broader program of NIH research into CAM for all diseases and disorders.
 It last produced an annual report in 2011 and spent $105 million on CAM research in 2011.

 Organization

-OCCAM funds scientists are interested in researching CAM.
-Its stated mission is to improve the quality of care of cancer patients, as well as those at risk for cancer and those recovering from cancer treatment.
+OCCAM funds scientists who are interested in researching CAM.
+Its stated mission is to improve the quality of care for cancer patients, as well as those at risk for cancer and those recovering from cancer treatment.
 It aims to achieve this by helping advance evidence-based medicine in CAM practice and research.
 OCCAM also tries to supply reliable information about the possible risks and benefits of alternative medicine to the health care community, scientists, and the general public.

 OCCAM is organized into three main programs: